RafaelRagozoni/cards/README.md

 # cards
-Implement ideas that would be good to have in card games
+Implement ideas that would be good to have in card games.